alist-org/docs/docs/guide/advanced/balance.md

 ### how to use​

-One storage can be added normally, and the other storage can be added with the name of `the first storage name + .balance + any other content`.
+One storage can be added normally, and the other storage can be added with the mount path of `the first storage mount path + .balance + any other content`.
 E.g:

 - Storage 1: test